Junny31/MachineLearningR/Chapter 1/BivariateRelationshipNominalVariables.md

 head(used_cars)
 summary(used_cars)

-# Eamine the relationship between 2 nominal (car model and car color) variables, a 2-way cross-tabulation (crosstab)

 ### There are 9 different colors in the dataset.
 We are interested in weather or not the car color is conservative
 ### conservative colors (conColor): Black, Gray, Silver and White